-If you suffer injuries from a car accident, you will likely have medical bills from physicians, hospitals, physical therapists, and other healthcare providers.
+If you suffer injuries from a car accident, you will likely have medical bills from physicians, hospitals, physical therapists and other health care providers.
 Under Texas law, you are primarily responsible for paying your bills, regardless of the cause of your injuries.
-The at-fault person’s liability insurance carrier is responsible for paying you reasonable compensation for damages incurred, which includes medical bills, but the insurance carrier is not responsible for paying your doctors, hospitals, and other providers.
+The at-fault person’s liability insurance carrier is responsible for paying you reasonable compensation for damages incurred, which include medical bills, but the insurance carrier is not responsible for paying your doctors, hospitals and other providers.
 Sometimes the amount the insurance company is willing to pay is far less than the actual amount you owe.

 Personal injury claims can be resolved in a matter of a few weeks or months.
 However, they can take up to several years depending on the complexity of the case.
 It is best to speak with an experienced Texas personal injury attorney about your specific case.

-Each case is unique and the experienced trial lawyers at Husain Law + Associates, P.C. will tailor an aggressive strategy for your unique case; call us today, 713.800.1200 for a free consultation.
+Each case is unique, and the experienced trial lawyers at Husain Law + Associates, P.C., will tailor an aggressive strategy for your unique case; call us today at 713-230-8137 for a free consultation.

 A permanent injury is an injury that will be with you for the rest of your life or for some period beyond the settlement of the claim.
 In most cases, the injured party is entitled to compensation from the at-fault party or their insurance company for all medical bills incurred to date and into the future for all injuries caused by the accident.